 Grape variety, maturity and winemaking processes help us to estimate the quantity and quality of tannins perceived during tasting.
 While this can range from silky and smooth, to rough and astringent, it is important to focus on the structural role that tannins plays.
 In general, a great wine will be produced delicately and with refinement, never having too pronounced tannins.

 Do tannins change over time?

 Yes!
-Tannins are generally quite prominent in younger wines and become more rounded and soft over time.
+Tannins are generally quite prominent in younger wines and become more rounded and sofer over time.
 Wines from Bordeaux are very tannic, making them particularly suited for long-term ageing.
-As the tannins become softer over time, the wine becomes more enjoyable.
-There are limits, off course, and a wine that has rough and astringent tannins in its youth, won’t ever become as soft as velvet!
+As the tannins become softer as time passes, the wine becomes more enjoyable.
+There are limits, off course, and a wine that has rough and astringent tannins in its youth, won’t ever become as soft as velvet.